alexfigliolia/metrics-queue/README.md

 If you're anything like me, you've worked on products that take full advantage of these techniques, but still require even more granular performance optimizations to accommodate company goals or product features.

-In my own case, the need arose to definitively defer task execution behind performance measurements that were tracked by my team.
-The need for such granularity is what inspired the `MetricsQueue`.
+The need for such granularity is what inspired the `MetricsQueue`

 ## Contributing